 Tell us if your phone number is different

-The conciliator will call the number in your application or response form.
+When your conciliation is held by phone, the conciliator will call the number in your application or response form.
 If you change your number or you want to use a different phone, contact us as soon as possible.

 Write down the main issues